DevelAngel/swayr/README.md

 ### <a id="swayrbar-installation">Installation</a>

-Some distros have a swayrbar package so that you can install it using your distro's package manager.
+Some distros have a swayrbar package so that you can install it using your distro's package manager, see the [repology site](https://repology.org/project/swayr/versions) for details.
 Alternatively, it's easy to build and install it yourself using `cargo`.

 [![Packaging status](https://repology.org/badge/vertical-allrepos/swayrbar.svg)](https://repology.org/project/swayrbar/versions)